 In the ABB robotics case, we timestamped the entry and the exit of all instrumentation and recording mechanisms.
 This gave us a possibility of extracting the execution time of the software probes.
 In addition, we measured the frequency and recording size of the data flow instrumentation mechanisms.
-The achieved results are presented in Table 1.
-The bytes per function column shows the number of bytes logged by each iteration of an instrumentation function, the CPU cycles and the time columns present the execution time spent in each instrumentation function and the CPU utilization column shows the percentage of all CPU time spent in each instrumentation function.
+The achieved results are presented in Figure 4.
+The bytes per function column shows the number of bytes logged by each iteration of an instrumentation function, and as each task instance has one and only one data flow instrumentation function, this figure also represents the number of bytes stored in each task instance of a task.
+The CPU cycles and the Time columns present the execution time spent in each instrumentation function.
 Where results are left out, these are discarded due to their insignificant interference with memory or CPU utilization.
 We note that task 3 has a combination of a high frequency and large state preserving structures, resulting in the largest monitoring overhead (3% CPU utilization).